kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - 55000 XP: Reaching Level 11 before the fight with Bastila on Star Forge
 - 55250-55430 XP: Bastila and Jolee reaching Level 10 before Viewing Platform (see Party Experience below)

+**Level 5:**

+The minimum XP for the run leaves you up to 220 XP short of reaching Level 5 before becoming a Jedi.
+This threshold is critical for the rest of the run, so you'll need to make sure to get enough extra XP before then.
+Thankfully, this is usually trivial, and can be done in three possible ways:
+- If you do either of the [GP Warps](<../Techniques/GP Warp#buffered-gp-warps>) strats in the [Taris Sewers](#taris-1), you'll automatically kill enough extra enemies to reach this threshold without issue.
+- If you plan to skip those strats, check how much XP you have when leveling to 3 (right before the Hendar rakghoul fight).
+This can vary a bit based on how many Sith you killed on Endar Spire and if any Vulkars died to the insta-kill turrets while entering the Undercity.
+- If you have 3320 XP or more, you'll hit level 5 without issue.
+If you have less than 3320 XP when leveling to 3, then the easiest way to make up the deficit is to kill a guard in the terminal room of Davik's Estate; these give 250 XP each, so just one almost always enough.

+**Level 9, Level 11, and Bastila and Jolee's Level 10:**

 The minimum XP for the run misses all of these thresholds, so we bring Juhani and Zaalbar to Hrakert Station with us so that they and the insane Selkath can get extra kills while we run through the station collecting underwater gear.
 The most extra experience needed to hit all three thresholds is 3,450 XP, which generally requires Juhani and Zaalbar to kill all three patrol droids in the first long hallway, and at least a couple insane Selkath to die from either each other or the droids.
 There are a couple ways to check how your XP looks, and a couple backups if you're likely to fall short.

 **Checks:**